Thayyil: Thayyil Tharawad

 The Thayyil family lineage is more than 900 years old and its branches are spread far and wide and those interested could trace its genealogy with one of the direct descending families living in Govinda Sadanam, Thalikave Road, Kannur.
 This family is also related to Onden Tharavad, Koroth Thravad, Vengilat, Palliyath etc.which are also Thiyya Tharavads.

 Temple Lineage

 The family is also closely associated with Lord Muthappan of Parassinikkadavu, through his grace and blessing.
 Tradition requires that the Annual Festival ('Ulsavam') of the Muthappan Temple at Parassinikkadavu is to be started by a procession led by a female member of the "Thayyil" clan of Thayyil, Kannur from the family home with Kalaripayattu and Chenda to the main altar of the temple, where she offers a 'Pooja' (prayer) to the God.
 There is a room inside the temple premises which is specifically for them to be used on the day of the "Ulsavam".
 After the Ulsavam is done, Lord Muthappan himself drops the members of the Thayyil family off until the gates of the temple.

+An example of a famous Tayil today in 2023 is author Chirakkal T. Sreedharan Nair the son of a Raja of Tayil.
+Chirakkal T. Sreedharan Nair is the third son of His Highness C.k Rama varma valiya raja of Chirakkal kovilakam and thayil kalyanikutty kettilamma.
+He is famous as The King of Kalarippayattu.